RBX: 1992–1995: Death Row Records

-RBX joined Death Row Records in 1992 with his cousins Snoop Dogg and Daz Dillinger.
+RBX joined Death Row Records in 1992 with his cousins Dr. Dre and Daz Dillinger.
 A former college student and retail manager, Collins declined to sign blank contracts like his Death Row brethren.
 His tenure on the label would be brief but memorable.
 Having made commanding cameos on The Chronic in 1992 and Doggystyle in 1993, RBX left the label in 1994 and signed with the lesser known Premeditated Entertainment.
 He released The RBX Files in 1995, his debut solo album that was produced by former Chronic production team member Greg "Gregski" Royal.

 The album abandoned the popular West Coast G-Funk style in favor of a "gritty, dungeon-like" sound more associated with New York.
 The single "A.W.O.L." was an attack on Death Row, Suge Knight, Dre, and others, with X comparing the dubious business practices there to the days of Ruthless Records, Jerry Heller, and Eazy-E. In a YouTube interview with VladTV he talked about an altercation over food between him and Suge Knight, in which Knight pulled out a gun.